 SUS+ will continue to offer extracts with an ‘as at inclusion’ position through the SUS Portal.

 Becoming a User of Unified Extracts

 Unified extracts are initially aimed at Data Services for Commissioner Regional Offices to alleviate the need for the regular creation and movement of huge patient activity data files.
 Provider organisations wishing to adopt this service are also welcome.
-A provider on a daily delta schedule would see a null return each day except on the day after SUS had received one or more interchanges from them
+A provider on a daily delta schedule would see a null return each day except on the day after SUS had received one or more interchanges from them.

 Potential Benefits